boisgera/leap/Don't panic!.md

 ```

 The `sys.exit` function is mostly used in scripts and not in libraries,
 as it terminates the program.
-A realistic usage would be the `greeter.py`
+A slightly more realistic usage is given
-script:
+in the `greeter.py` script:

 ```python
 import sys